Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Introduction

-However, unlike in the usual setting for heterogeneous treatment effect estimation discussed in, e.g., \citet{kunzel2019metalearners} and \citet{nie2020quasi}, we do not always get to see the realized survival time $T_i$; rather, we only observe $U_i = T_i \land C_i$ along with a non-censoring indicator $\Delta_i = 1\p{\cb{T_i \leq C_i}}$.
+or some relevant transformation of the survival time.
+However, unlike in the usual setting for heterogeneous treatment effect estimation discussed in, e.g., \citet{kunzel2019metalearners} and \citet{nie2020quasi}, we do not always get to see the realized survival time $T_i$; rather, we only observe $U_i = T_i \land C_i$ along with a non-censoring indicator $\Delta_i = 1\cb{T_i \leq C_i}$.
 The main challenge for causal survival forests is thus in estimating $\tau(x)$ in \eqref{eq:cate} while only observing $U_i$ and $\Delta_i$ as opposed to the target outcome $T_i$.

 To illustrate the promise of causal survival forests, consider the following simple simulation experiment.
 We compare our proposed method (CSF) to both an adaptation of the virtual twins method (VT) proposed by \citet*{foster2011subgroup}, and a variant of what \citet{kunzel2019metalearners} call the $S$-learner approach implemented using the survival forests from \citet*{ishwaran2008random} (SRC).
-We defer the details of these implementations in Section \ref{sec:simulations}; however, we emphasize that---unlike our method---these baselines do not leverage insights from the literature on doubly robust survival analysis to target treatment effects.
+We defer the details of these implementations to Section \ref{sec:simulations}; however, we emphasize that---unlike our method---these baselines do not leverage insights from the literature on doubly robust survival analysis to target treatment effects.
 Moreover, following \cite{athey2016recursive}, our method directly targets heterogeneity in the conditional average treatment effect when choosing where to place splits.
 In Figure \ref{fig:figure1} we plot estimated effects $\htau(X_i)$ against the true $\tau(X_i)$ on randomly drawn test set points across two simulation designs discussed further in Section \ref{sec:simulations}.
 In both cases, we find our approach to be considerably more accurate than the non-doubly robust baselines here.